Needham Reiterates Trade Desk Inc - (TTD) Buy Recommendation

 What is the Fund Sentiment?

-There are 1342 funds or institutions reporting positions in Trade Desk Inc -.
-This is an increase of 22 owner(s) or 1.67% in the last quarter.
-Average portfolio weight of all funds dedicated to TTD is 0.47%, a decrease of 1.01%.
-Total shares owned by institutions increased in the last three months by 1.00% to 400,269K shares.
-The put/call ratio of TTD is 0.83, indicating a bullish outlook.
+There are 1340 funds or institutions reporting positions in Trade Desk Inc -.
+This is an increase of 17 owner(s) or 1.28% in the last quarter.
+Average portfolio weight of all funds dedicated to TTD is 0.47%, an increase of 1.15%.
+Total shares owned by institutions increased in the last three months by 0.77% to 400,361K shares.
+The put/call ratio of TTD is 0.86, indicating a bullish outlook.

 What are Other Shareholders Doing?